Ik Doli: Story

 Johnny Machhi (Sultan Rahi) was a 'Kahar'.
 From the village of Chaudhry (Ilyas Kashmiri) a 'doli' was about to travel on the shoulders of this 'Kahar' today.
-Chaudhry's daughter (Shama) Shano's doli that on this occasion Chaudhry's two nephews Badru and Jiro (Adib) and (Jagi Malik) attacked.
+Chaudhry's daughter (Shama) Shano's doli that on this occasion Chaudhry's two nephews Badru and Jiro (Adeeb) and (Jagi Malik) attacked.
 They strongly asserted their right that Chaudhry's daughter Ming was ours.
 We will not let her doli go to a third house.
 Chaudhry revealed in clear words that both of you are considered by the society as the leaders of rogue elements.
 I am a noble man and I have married my daughter to another noble man.